 To update a Flatcar worker node manually, you require access with SSH.

 You can find out the actual installed OS version from

 $ grep VERSION_ID /etc/os-release VERSION_ID=2765.2.2

-In the next step we’ll unmask and start the systemd unit
+In the next step you’ll unmask and start the systemd unit

 $ sudo systemctl unmask update-engine.service Removed /etc/systemd/system/update-engine.service. $ sudo systemctl start update-engine.service

-Now we can check for available updates and install them:
+Now you can check for available updates and install them.

-The Update-Engine client will now download the latest available release of Flatcar and adjusts the boot order automatically so that the new release will be activated at the next boot.
+The Update-Engine client now downloads the latest available release of Flatcar and adjusts the boot order automatically so that the new release will be activated at the next boot.